elzme/Dependency-Inversion-Principle/dependency_inversion.md

 having modules be dependent on **abstractions**, rather than on specific implementations, we have complete flexibility to reuse our code in many different ways.
-As mentioned above, we can swap out different Player and Board modules to play different sorts of games.
+As mentioned above, we can swap out different player and board modules to play different sorts of games.
 We should also make sure that our game's ```Setup```, and
 ```Rules``` are completely independent of the specific game details
 as well.
 This way we can decide, at runtime, how we would like our